Dr. Who (Dalek films): Cancelled third film

 There were plans for a third film based on the Doctor Who television serial The Chase, but these were abandoned following the poor box office reception for Daleks' Invasion Earth 2150 A.D..

+In 1984, after failing to finance King Crab (a horror film based on Guy N. Smith's Night of the Crabs), Milton Subotsky (who produced the 1960s Dalek films) adapted the screenplay into a Doctor Who film with two Doctors.
+Subotsky envisioned Jon Pertwee or Tom Baker as the older Doctor, and a new actor as the younger one.
+The film's working title was The Lossiemouth Affair, and it became Dr Who's Greatest Adventure.
+Subotsky pursued production of the film until his death in 1991.

 Roberta Tovey reprised her role as Susan for a minisode in the documentary More than...
 30 Years in the TARDIS.
 Set in a Dalek-infested London of the 22nd century, it shows a Black and Red Dalek and two Robomen moving past Tardis without noticing it.
 After they leave, the doors open to reveal Susan, grinning at her successful stealth.
 In an interview following the skit Tovey revealed her hopes for a follow-up to the two Cushing films, centring on an adult version of their Susan having taken on her grandfather's mantle as an adventurer in time and space.
 Such a film never materialised, however.

 Proposed radio series

 During the late 1960s, there were plans for a radio series starring Peter Cushing as the voice of Dr. Who.
 Under a collaboration between Stanmark Productions and Watermill Productions, a pilot was recorded and a further 52 episodes were to be produced.
 The pilot story (entitled Journey into Time) featured Dr. Who and his granddaughter travelling to the time of the American Revolution.
 The script was written by future Doctor Who TV series writer Malcolm Hulke.
 Although the recording was subsequently lost, the script was novelised by Obverse Books in 2019.